FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 White and Ms. Elaine O’Connor for taking the time to go on a walk around St. Mary’s Park

 the previous week.
 Cllr.
-Costelloe noted the massive challenges in St. Mary’s Park and he will--- talk to LCCC officials on that.
+Costelloe noted the massive challenges in St. Mary’s Park and he will
+---
+talk to LCCC officials on that.
 Cllr.
 Costelloe stated that we need to work on the problems in

 St. Mary’s Park.